ep1401/CloudDock/README.md

-# CloudDock: Multicloud Test Environment Manager for Visual Studio Code
+# CloudDock: Multicloud Virtual Machine Environment Manager for Visual Studio Code

-**CloudDock** is a lightweight extension that enables developers to manage test environments across **AWS** and **Azure**, directly within Visual Studio Code.
-Provision virtual machines, automate shutdowns, and monitor cloud usage—all without switching between cloud consoles.
+**CloudDock** is a lightweight extension that enables developers to manage virtual machines environments across **AWS** and **Azure**, directly within Visual Studio Code.
+Within the application, users can provision virtual machines, automate shutdowns, and monitor cloud usage, all without switching between cloud consoles.

+> **Important:**
+> This extension was developed as part of an **Independent Work (IW)** project for **COS IW 11: Infrastructure-as-a-Service Systems for Business** under the supervision of **Professor Corey Sanders**.
+> **CloudDock is a research project prototype and is *not intended for production environments*.**
 ## Overview

-CloudDock is designed for developers who need fast, reliable control over multicloud resources during the software development lifecycle.
-By bringing essential cloud actions into the IDE, CloudDock reduces context switching, helps prevent resource waste, and provides greater visibility into cloud costs during testing.

-The extension supports unified management of EC2 instances and Azure VMs, allowing you to group, provision, schedule, and monitor cloud resources from a single interface.
+CloudDock brings essential multicloud control directly into the development environment.
+By integrating AWS and Azure VM management into a single, unified interface inside Visual Studio Code, it reduces context switching, prevents unnecessary resource costs, and streamlines infrastructure management during software development and testing workflows.

+While this project supports persistent background scheduling and cost visibility, **the background scheduler will only remain active as long as the VS Code environment is running**.
+Full production-grade deployment scenarios (such as persistent server-based scheduling) are outside the scope of this prototype.

 ## Key Benefits